0xhebi/BND-Recruitment-2021-CTF-Web-Security/Secret Vexillology Society/Writeup.md

 <h4><i>Intro</i></h4>

 <p>
 From the description of the challenge the goals seemed pretty straight forward.
 Upon starting the container and accessing the app I've started with simple observing.
-Application itself didn't seem to have much of content, had a home page with 3 posts, login form and that seemed pretty much it on the first sight.
+Application itself didn't seem to have much content, had a home page with 3 posts, a login form and that seemed pretty much it at first sight.
 It felt like leaking the source code will be a little bit of a hassle.
 </p>

 <h4><i>Leaking the source code</i></h4>
 <p>
-I inspected the page and there were no any kind of trails for some spicy JavaScript or anything that could be of a use.
+I inspected the page and there were no any kind of trails of some spicy JavaScript or anything that could be of any use.
 Just UI libraries like Bootstrap etc. As usual I've checked for <code>robots.txt</code> but there wasn't one.
 So it was time to use <a href="https://tools.kali.org/web-applications/dirbuster">DirBuster</a>
 which is basically a bruteforce app for directories and files.
 The results were decent:<br><img src="https://github.com/DejanJS/BND-Recruitment-2021-CTF-Web-Security/blob/main/Secret%20Vexillology%20Society/screenshots/dirbuster.png"/><br>
 I navigated to /edit.php since it has responded with 200, and there were some errors on the page:
 </p>